eranif/codelite/docs/docs/download.md

 ## Windows
 ---

-We provide pre built binaries for Windows for both 32 and 64 bit. visit [CodeLite downloads page][1] and pick the version you want.
+We provide pre-built binaries for Windows for both 32 and 64 bit. visit [CodeLite downloads page][1] and pick the version you want.

 Note that there are two variants to choose from:

-- Stable release: more stable releases, released 1-2 per year
+- Stable release: more stable releases, released 1-2 per year.
-- Weekly builds: a more frequent releases
+- Weekly builds: more frequent releases.
    If you wish to experiment with the latest features, pick this variant.
   Note that despite their name, these releases are very stable.

 ## macOS big sur
 ---